-Visualise Training and Consultancy ltd are on a mission to improve inclusion and accessibility for people living with visual impairment (VI).
-Our Founder, Daniel Williams, has an eye condition called Retinitis Pigmentosa which means he is gradually losing his sight.
+Visualise Training and Consultancy ltd are on a mission to improve inclusion and accessibility for people with disabilities.
+Our Founder, Daniel Williams, has an eye condition called Retinitis Pigmentosa, which means he is gradually losing his sight.
 Daniel established the consultancy in 2014 to share his experience and expertise with companies and organisations.
 This enables them to provide excellent service for customers and employees alike while meeting their legal obligations under The Equality Act 2010.

 This BBC video highlights Daniel’s story so far:

 What we do to aid inclusion and accessibility

-From his personal experience and following extensive research, Daniel concluded that many employers and front-line staff struggle with inclusion and accessibility for people living with a visual impairment.
-He then devised interactive training programmes and tailored support services to overcome this challenge.
+He devised interactive training programmes and tailored support services to overcome this challenge.
 These include visual impairment awareness training for colleagues and customer-facing staff and workplace assessments for employees with sight loss to help them work effectively.
 His personal insights and practical solutions help ensure your services become more inclusive and accessible.

 The Visualise Mission

 A few words from Daniel…

 “I established Visualise in 2014 with assistance from The Prince’s Trust.
 As someone who experienced gradual sight loss, I wanted to advance social change for VI (visual Impairment) rights by campaigning and advocating for inclusion, accessibility, equality and diversity.